 - j.
 Preserving requested records.
 If a requested record is scheduled shortly for destruction under the City's records retention schedule, the record cannot be destroyed until the public disclosure request has been resolved.
 Once a request has been closed, the Public Records Officer can destroy the record in accordance with the retention schedule. - k.
 Records exempt from disclosure.
-Some records are exempt from disclosure, in whole or in part (see Section 9).
+Some records are exempt from disclosure, in whole or in part (see Section 8).

-If the City believes that a record is exempt from disclosure and should be withheld, the Public Records Officer will state the specific exemption and provide a brief explanation of why the record or a portion of the record is being withheld.
+If the City believes that a record is exempt from disclosure and should be withheld, the Public Records Officer will provide an Exemption /Redaction log.
+A written statement that identifies the record, states the specific exemption and provides a brief explanation as to how the exemption applies to the record.

-If only a portion of the record is determined to be exempt, the Public Records Officer will redact the exempt portions and provide the non-exempt portions (See Section 6(m) below).
+If only a portion of the record is determined to be exempt, the Public Records Officer will redact the exempt portions and provide the non-exempt portions subject to an Exemption /Redaction Log.
+(See Section 6(m) below).